Get access to everything we publish when you sign up for Outside+.

 Strength Imbalance Issues

 Good posture when running is also really, really important.
 You know that holding your shoulders and head up are important, as well as proper stride distance, but keeping your hips in line is a big factor as well.
-This is an easy fix—can you guess?
-Yeah, try and work on proper posture.

 You can see a professional for the fastest course of treatment, but simply focusing on it and making an effort to maintain good posture can also help.
 Yoga is a great one for this, and the low-impact exercise will help counter the high-impact running.